Malcolm Sparrow

 Malcolm K. Sparrow is a British academic.
 He is Professor of the Practice of Public Management at the John F. Kennedy School of Government at Harvard University.
 He is the faculty chair of the school’s executive program “Strategic Management of Regulatory and Enforcement Agencies.”

 Early life and education

 In 1977, Sparrow received a Bachelor of Arts in mathematics from Trinity College, Cambridge (1977), a Master of Arts in mathematics from the University of Cambridge (1981), a Master of Public Administration from the Harvard Kennedy School (1986), and a Doctor of Philosophy in applied mathematics from the University of Kent (1986).

 Police career

 In 1977, Sparrow joined the British Police Service.
 He served for ten years, rising to the rank of Detective Chief Inspector.
 He was the head of the Kent County Constabulary Fraud Squad.
 He conducted internal affairs investigations and commanded a tactical firearms unit.

 In 1988, he left the police to take up a faculty appointment at Harvard.

-In his book License to Steal, Sparrow conservatively estimated that the billing fraud in the health care industry is 10% of all expenses or about $360 billion this year.
+In his book License to Steal, Sparrow estimated that billing fraud in the health insurance industry contributed at least $100 billion of healthcare expenditures in the year 2000; he suggested that it might be as high as $300 billion, 23% of the total expenses.